Ivan-Grigorev/GPTImageDescriber/README.md

 - **Source Folder**: Ensure that the source folder contains only the images you want to process.
 The script will process all files with supported extensions.
 - **Destination Folder**: If no destination folder is specified, the processed images will be saved back in the source folder, overwriting the original files.
-- **Image Metadata**: The script uses the "ImageDescription" metadata field to store the generated titles and keywords.
+- **Image Metadata**: The script uses the "ImageDescription" metadata field to store the generated titles, descriptions, and keywords.
 - **Free OpenAI Tier**: Be aware that the free tier of OpenAI may have limitations on the number of requests you can make.